ufbx/ufbx.github.io/site/elements/index.md

 }
 ```

-Warning: *ufbx* does a lot of work to present the values of the FBX file in an
-intuitive manner but if you use `ufbx_props` directly you need to be aware of
-the quirks.
-For example with the `"Intensity"` above: FBX files tend to store
-light intensity multiplied by 100 compared to what was input in a given 3D
-modeling program.

-*ufbx* tries its best to report values as they were before exporting so for
-a scene made in Blender with a light having intensity `2.0` the above example
+For example, a scene made in Blender with a light having intensity `2.0` the above example would output:
-would output:

 ```
 ufbx_light.intensity: 2.00